 [b]After account opening, including periodic statements and changes to the credit line , described at § 8.5, infra.

-[text]Substantive limitations on HELOCs are covered at § 8.6, infra.
+[text]The new closed-end disclosures that become mandatory in August 2015 do not apply to HELOCs.
+Substantive limitations on HELOCs are covered at § 8.6, infra.
 Consumer remedies for HELOC violations are discussed at § 8.7, infra.

 [2n]8.1.2 [m]History